6 Must-Read Books If You Love EDUCATED

 by Jeannette Walls

-A perennially bestselling, one-of-a-kind memoir, The Glass Castle is a remarkable story of resilience and redemption.
+A perennially bestselling, one-of-a-kind memoir, THE GLASS CASTLE is a remarkable story of resilience and redemption.
 When sober, Jeannette’s brilliant and charismatic father captured his children’s imagination, but when he drank, he was dishonest and destructive.
 Her mother was a free spirit who abhorred the idea of domesticity and didn’t want the responsibility of raising a family.
-The Glass Castle is truly astonishing—a memoir permeated by the intense love of a peculiar but loyal family.
+THE GLASS CASTLE is truly astonishing—a memoir permeated by the intense love of a peculiar but loyal family.

 Amazon logo Audible logo Barnes & Noble logo Books a Million logo Google Play logo iBooks logo Bookshop logo